MalikZuraiz/MalikZuraiz/README.md

 ## 👨‍💻 About Me

 - 🧑‍💻 **Flutter Developer** with **1+ year of experience** in cross-platform mobile apps
-- 🎯 Transitioned from **internship ➝ freelance ➝ project-based work ➝ full-time job**
+- 🎯 Transitioned from **Internship ➝  Project-Based Work ➝ Full-Time Job**
 - 📱 Built multiple real-world apps with:
   - Flutter/Dart
   - Firebase & Supabase